 – What is the fastest way to stop a toothache at home?
 What to do until you see your Emergency dentist in Lincoln, NE.

 – What causes a toothache?
 Answers to commonly asked questions about toothache discomfort.

 Toothaches are not normal.
 Cavities do not hurt until they have extensively damaged a tooth and reached the nerve of the tooth.
 Gum disease does not hurt until it is in the advanced stages.
 When patients have a toothache, it is a sign of a dental problem.
 If the toothache has become constant, throbbing and begins to disturb your sleep, this is a sign that your tooth may have extensive damage from decay, trauma or gum disease.
-An excellent cure for toothache is to see your toothache dentist in Lincoln, NE and treat the underlying cause.
+An excellent cure for toothache is to see your “toothache dentist near me in Lincoln, NE” and treat the underlying cause.

 Dental emergencies account for 2.1 million emergency room visits per year in the United States.
 Often these emergencies are due to trauma or infection.
 Patients may not feel sure if the symptoms they are experiencing are truly a dental emergency or if they should wait until normal business hours to seek dental care.

 At Southpointe Dental, we would love to be your toothache dentist in Lincoln, NE.
 If you call us during regular business hours, we can often see you the same day for your emergency exam and help you get out of discomfort as soon as possible.
 We also have an emergency line that you can call after hours and on weekends if your emergency occurs after normal business hours.
 We may be able to help you avoid costly emergency room visits.

 What Are Some Common Reasons For Toothaches?
 What is considered an excellent cure for toothache?